 - STOP linking to websites in your network – Lately Google has been angry with webmasters who interlink to all the websites in their network.
 See, if you have a collection of 50 websites and you start linking to all of them from all of them then you are obviously over doing the interlinking thing.
 Aren’t you?
 Ask yourself guys!
 And, once you realize that you are at fault then stop doing the same.

-- START creating content - Go back to the archives of 1stWebDesigner itself.
+- START creating content – Go back to the archives of 1stWebDesigner itself.
 You will notice that Dainis, the owner and only author back then, was writing content regularly.
 He didn’t write stuff that will make it into history books but he made sense.
 He provided readers what they wanted to read.
-The end result was pure content which was worth every word.
-Readers loved it and 1WD grew like hell.
+The result was pure content which was worth every word.
+Readers loved it, and 1WD grew like hell.
 And, it is still growing.
 So, just make comprehensive content and fall in love with it.

-- START interlinking to old posts - See, once you start developing regular content then indirectly you are telling Google that guys I got fresh content.
+- START interlinking to old posts – See, once you start developing regular content then indirectly you are telling Google that guys I got fresh content.
 I know you love fresh content and see I have it.
 Why don’t you crawl my website more often?
-Once Google starts to crawl your website then you can push in few more advice for the crawler.
+Once Google starts to crawl your website, then you can push in few more advice for the crawler.
 And that you will do with the help of internal links that will link to older blog posts of your article.
 By using the idea of internal linking you are actually telling Google that my other content is also useful.
 You can crawl that too.
 Makes sense?
 But, please don’t over do it.

 Google might not be God but whatever they have created is their own system.
-You can trick them today but in the long run they will pin you down.
-After all it is their own arena.
+You can trick them today but in the long run, they, will pin you down.
+After all, it is their own arena.
 They created it.
 They aren’t losing their own game, right?
 So put some sense in yourself and have fun.